5 Baby Gear Essentials for a Small One Bedroom Apartment

 When I was pregnant the question I was asked most after "What are you having?" was "When are you going to move out of the city?"
 So many people, especially non-city dwellers, wanted to know where we planned to put all of the baby's stuff in our small, one bedroom apartment.
 They were shocked to see the baby registry and find out that we planned to get by without so much of the "stuff" they told us we needed.

 But when our son turned 1 year old we were still happily living in our one bedroom apartment, and it actually wasn't all that different.
 In fact, our friends were amazed when they would come over in the evening and hardly see any evidence of "baby stuff" in sight.

 Find a small crib on wheels that can easily fit through the bedroom door, so you can move the crib from room to room as needed.
 This gives you the best of both worlds.
 You have the living area to yourself during nap times and early bedtimes.
-But you have your bedroom to yourself overnight and don't have to sleep in the same room with the baby if that's your choice.
-We rolled our babe out to the living room every night when we went to bed for over a year - and he never was disturbed!
+But you have your bedroom to yourself overnight and don't have to sleep in the same room with the baby unless you choose to.
+We rolled our babe out to the living room every night when we went to bed for over a year—and it never woke him up!
 (My pick: Dream On Me 3 In 1 Portable Convertible Crib.
 The foldable Babyletto is another popular option, and many parents opt to start with a co-sleeper, such as Arm's Reach, that can be rolled right up to the bed for nursing in those early weeks and months.

 No need to take up precious floor space, just clip the genius Lobster High Chair from Phil and Ted onto the table.
 Photo courtesy of Phil and Ted